liudong-chen/liudong-chen.github.io/_pages/research.md

   margin-right: 45px;
   margin-left: 0px;" src="/assets/agent_number.jpg" width="450px" >
 <br />
 Coincident peak (CP) demand charges customers based on their individual demand at the system's overall peak time.
 We proposed a novel game-based framework to analyze the CP shaving problem, developing a theoretical model to examine the impact of strategic customer behavior on system efficiency.
 The game structure exhibits different characteristics depending on the extent to which customers can shift their demand.
-We derived analytical Nash equilibrium solutions and analyzed the price of anarchy by comparing it to a standardized centralized peak-sharing model. [[Link](https://arxiv.org/abs/2501.02792)]
+We derived analytical Nash equilibrium solutions and analyzed the efficiency loss by comparing it to a standardized centralized peak-sharing model. [[Link](https://arxiv.org/abs/2501.02792)]

-## Modeling customers' subjective behavior on energy trading
+## Modeling customers' irrational behavior on energy trading
 <img style="float: left;  margin-top: 10px;
   margin-bottom: 10px;
   margin-right: 45px;